MonoTech01/IT-Support/Upgrade a PC to Windows 10.md

 The installation process will begin.

-4. Set Up Your PC:
+4. Set Up Your PC

-Create a new user account by filling in the required information.